Joe Root: 201314: New Zealand, Champions Trophy and back-to-back Ashes series

 Root was selected for the return Ashes in Australia.
 He was moved back to number six for the first Test with Michael Carberry given the opening batsman role alongside Alastair Cook.
 Root only managed two runs from seven balls in the first innings before being caught off a Mitchell Johnson delivery.
 In the second innings Root made 26 not out off 86 balls before running out of partners as England collapsed to defeat.
 The second Test saw Root move up to number three, filling the spot vacated by Jonathan Trott, who had returned home due to a stress related illness.
 He scored only 15 runs, which was the third highest number of runs scored by an England batsman in the first innings, in a collapse by England.
 However, Root’s second innings showed some fight as he top scored with 87 and was unfortunate not to make a century.
 England went on to lose and trailed 2–0.
 Root was out controversially for just four in the first innings of the third Test and made 19 in the second as England lost the match and as a result relinquished the Ashes.
 When England lost the fourth Test, Root was dropped for the final Test, with Yorkshire teammate Gary Ballance making his Test debut.
-England went on to lost the series 5-0 and Root finished the series with 192 runs.
+England went on to lose the series 5-0 and Root finished the series with 192 runs.

 Root batted at three in the first ODI, however, he only made three runs before getting out LBW.
 He managed to take the wicket of David Warner as Australia cruised to a six-wicket victory.
 England kept faith despite Root’s waning form and he played in the second ODI, but only made two runs before Mitchell Johnson trapped him in front.
 Root did contribute with the ball by taking the wickets of Shaun Marsh and Michael Clarke.
 Root was dropped for third and fourth ODIs due to his poor run of scoring, but returned for the final match, adding 55 from 86 balls.
-Root finished the series part of a side that lost 4–1, making 60 runs.
+Root finished the series part of a team that lost 4–1, making 60 runs.

-Root was named in the T20 side and in the first match made 32 off 24 before being caught by Aaron Finch.
+Root was named in the T20 team and in the first match made 32 off 24 before being caught by Aaron Finch.
 In the second T20 he made 18 runs in another loss, England finishing the series 3-0 losers.
 Root scored 61 runs in three matches.